 On the 130 km journey, you’ll be tested with 10 mountain passes with elevations of up to 5,100 meters above sea level.
 It’s safe to say the Huahuash is only for the experienced hiker and is rated as hard.
 I myself found the Huahaush to be the hardest trail I have completed to this day.

-PRO TIP: If you are short on time, or don’t want to go on multi-day hiking, you also have the choice to go on a day tour, if you are short on time.
+📍 INSIDER TIPS: If you are short on time or don’t want to go on multi-day hiking, you also have the choice to go on a day tour, if you are short on time.
 You can discover the Cordillera Blanca mountain range in Huascaran National Park and hike around the scenic Paron Lake on a full-day tour with a private guide Check options here and enjoy the majestic scenery of the mountain range of Cordillera Blanca.

 The Santa Cruz Trek is one of the most incredible hikes in Peru and anyone who loves the great outdoors and exploring Peru’s nature should add it to their itinerary.